Remember when you were a kid and you would play pretend with your friends? One day you’d pretend to be a teacher; the next, a beauty queen.

 It’s not the same kind of pretend that I used to do (I’m not wearing a tiara and feather boa), but my imagination is still helping me figure out what I want in my future.

-It’s called mental dress rehearsal.
+It’s called a mental dress rehearsal.
 Just like actors in a play will do a complete dress rehearsal with all their costumes and props before the real performance, a mental dress rehearsal is when you go through in your mind exactly how you want a certain situation to turn out.

 Do you have a job interview?
 How do you want it to go?